The list of Pay Codes is accessed by clicking the employer name in the main menu and going to Settings -> Pay Codes.

 Create a new code by clicking the "Add New" button or edit an existing code by clicking on it.

 You can use anything you like as the Code although it must be unique.

-This any lines using this code will be described as on the payslip.
+Any lines using this code will, by default, be described as this on the payslip.

 Select whether this code is an addition or deduction.

 Selecting 'Fixed Amount' will allow you to enter an exact amount to add/deduct when you add this code to a payslip.

 Alternatively we can automatically calculate a percentage of Net or Gross pay.

 If you choose to you can enter a default value for this code.

 Then, whenever you add it as a new line to a payslip, the value will be automatically filled for you